Fire and rescue services

 Full travel advice: Local contacts

-Public protests and events that draw large groups of people can turn violent.
+Demonstrations and protests and other events that draw large groups of people can quickly turn violent.

-If there's a strike:
+If there's a protest or strike:

 Transport and tour operators don't always follow safety and maintenance standards.
 This includes adventure activities, such as scuba diving.